satya164/quik/README.md

 Inline styles are recommended for styling.
 When combined with a library like `radium`, they provide much more flexibility than CSS.
 This also means that we don't have to configure yet another build step for your preferred CSS pre-processor.

 The goal of `quik` is to improve the tooling around React and Babel projects.
-While it'll be easy enough to support additional customization, for example a different base config for `webpack`, it defeats the whole purpose of being zero-setup.
+While it'll be easy enough to support additional customization, it defeats the whole purpose of being zero-setup.
 If you need additional configuration, it will be better to go with `webpack` directly.
 If you think something should be included by default, send a pull request or file a bug report.

+Even though `quik` itself doesn't provide additional customization, it's just a `koa` middleware at the core.
+That means it's composable with other koa middlewares and you can add additional functionality easily.

 ## Plans for improvements

 Below are some ideas on how to improve `quik`.
-It would be awesome to recieve pull requests for these.
+It would be awesome to receive pull requests for these.

 * Write some tests
 * Automatically parse HTML files to enable hot reloading without having to specify files with `--watch`